 Our ability to fund our working capital, capital expenditure and research and development requirements, to engage in future acquisitions, to make payments on our debt, to fund post-retirement benefit programmes and to pay dividends depends upon our future operating performance.
 Our principal sources of liquidity are cash generated from operations and availability under our credit facilities and other debt arrangements.
 Our ability to generate cash depends, to some extent, on general economic, financial, competitive, market, regulatory and other factors, many of which are beyond our control.
-Our cash flow from operations may be adversely impacted by a downturn in worldwide economic conditions (including as a result of the effects of the Covid-19 pandemic), which could result in a decline in global demand for our products.
+Our cash flow from operations may be adversely impacted by a downturn in worldwide economic conditions, which could result in a decline in global demand for our products.